pohlm01/master-thesis/4_comparison.typ

 = Comparison of MTC with the Current WebPKI <sec:mtc_pki_comparison>

-From the introduction to @pki in @sec:pki and the explanation of @mtc in @sec:mtc, it might already be become obvious that there are big differences between these architectures.
+From the introduction to @pki in @sec:pki and the explanation of @mtc in @sec:mtc, it becomes obvious that there are big differences between these architectures.
 This chapter presents the results of the analysis we conducted about the differences and the advantages and disadvantages the architectures result in.

 The most obvious change is the significant reduction of the certificate lifetime.
 The authors of @mtc propose a lifetime of 14 days.
-As of October 2024, @tls certificates may be issued for at most 13 months, i.e., 398 days @chrome_cert_lifetime @apple_cert_lifetime and are often issued for 90 days, which is still more than 6 times as long as the lifetime of @mtc.
+As of October 2024, @tls certificates may be issued for at most 13 months, i.e., 398 days @chrome_cert_lifetime @apple_cert_lifetime and are often issued for 90 days, which is still more than six times as long as the lifetime of @mtc.
 At the same time, it is likely that the validity periods of classical certificates will decrease further.
-In October 2024, Apple published a proposal to the CA/Browser Forum suggesting a gradual reduction of the maximum certificate lifetime to 45 days by September 2027. @apple_45_days_cert
+In October 2024, Apple published a proposal to the CA/Browser Forum suggesting a gradual reduction of the maximum certificate lifetime to 45 days by September 2027 @apple_45_days_cert.
-It is unclear if this proposal will get accepted, but it is clear that the maximum certificate lifetime will only decrease in the future, reducing the gap to @mtc.
+It is unclear if this proposal will be accepted, but it is clear that the maximum certificate lifetime will only decrease in the future, reducing the gap to @mtc.

 Another notable difference is that the @mtc draft explicitly ignores certificate revocation.
 This is a direct result of the short certificate lifetimes; if certificates live as long as it takes for a revocation to effectively propagate, certificate revocation is not necessary anymore.